tldr-pages/tldr/pages/common/rnm.md

 > More information: https://github.com/neurobin/rnm

-- Rename by adding something to oldname:
+- Rename a file adding a specific text to the filename:

 `rnm -ns '/fn/ some text to add' oldfile`